andreas-yiallouros/LSE_Turtle_Games/README.md

 The six questions as provided by Turtle Games are:

 1. How do customers accumulate loyalty points?
+(Week 1)
 2. How can groups within the customer base be used to target specific market segments?
+(Week 2)
 3. How can social data (e.g., customer reviews) be used to inform marketing campaigns?
+(Week 3)
 4. What is the impact of each product on sales?
+(Week 4)
-5. How reliable is the data? (e.g., normal distribution, skewness, or kurtosis)
+5. How reliable is the data? (e.g., normal distribution, skewness, or kurtosis) (Week 5)
 6. What is the relationship(s) between North American, European, and global sales?
+(Week 6)

 We will collaborate as a team of data analysts using a GitHub repository.